Last updated on February 14th, 2019 at 12:12 pm

 I had to look it up and see why I add Oregano AND Marjoram in Greek Seasoning Mix.

-Marjoram and oregano are both from the mint family.
+Mediterranean or Greek spices like Marjoram and oregano are both from the mint family.
 Oregano and Marjoram leaves look a lot alike but their flavors and aromas are quite different.
 Oregano leans to a stronger, slightly spicy flavor profile while Marjoram tends to be more on the sweet side with floral scents.
 Both are perfect for sauces, marinades, and dressings but since Marjoram is “lighter” I would add it at the end of any cooking process to avoid destroying its flavor.
 Did you know that this Greek Seasoning is Whole 30, Paleo, and Keto compliant?
 It is also gluten-free!!

 FAQ about Greek Seasoning: